Have you ever had an FSAVC with HSBC?

 HSBC mis-sold FSAVC with various different Aspects:

-- HSBC may not have made their customers aware that their FSAVC will not be contributed by their employer.
+- HSBC may not have made their consumers aware that their FSAVC will not be contributed by their employer.

-- HSBC may not have made their consumers aware that they would be choosing the funds for the FSAVC.
+- HSBC may not have made their customers aware that they would be choosing the funds for the FSAVC.

 - HSBC may not have made their consumers aware about the chance of purchasing "Added Years".